krlawrence/graph/ChangeHistory.md

 - Sample code updates
   - Added `quick-btree2.groovy` which adds a few more nodes to the treee than in `quick-btree.groovy`.
   - Added `RemoteWriteText.java` which shows how to turn traversals and GraphSON back into text queries.
+- Sample data updates
+  - Added the SQL version of the air routes data to a new `sql` sub folder under `sample-data`.

 ## Release 282 change history (October 26th 2019)